 8.1.5 If face flops down at 60 percent of the posture, deduct .5 or 1/2 point.

 8.1.6 If there is a gap between the belly (stomach) and the thighs.

 9.1 If an easy posture is the choice – i.e., triangle pose, cow-face pose, etc., the maximum amount of points available is 5.
 Scoring will start at 5 points.

 9.2 If a contestant performs the Crane facing front with feet showing at judges, there is no deduction.
 However, it is more appropriate to be shown from the side.

 9.3 Lotus in Peacock is best performed by first moving into Peacock, then Lotus, then Peacock as you exit is the correct way to perform it.

 9.4 There are four stages to the Full Camel.
 It is executed 100 percent with head on floor between the legs, hips pushed forward all the way for a 10 point maximum, otherwise it is based on only 5 to 6 maximum points.

-9.5 Fish in lotus is very easy posture and should only receive a maximum of 5 to 6 points depending upon execution.
+9.5 Fish in lotus is very easy posture and should only receive a maximum of 5 points.

-9.6 Contestant should demonstrate through the optional positions both strength and flexibility which has been achieved through the practice of Yoga and demonstrated in the performance.
+9.6 Contestant should demonstrate through the optional postures strength, flexibility, and balance that has been achieved through the practice of Yoga and demonstrated in the performance.